 That way, you will know exactly what you’re getting yourself into.
 I’ll also answer the question on everyone’s mind, is it worth it?!

-What exactly is glacier trekking on Perito Moreno?
+What is glacier trekking on Perito Moreno?

 Glacier trekking is an activity where you can actually walk on top of a glacier.

 Although generally a dangerous activity, in the right places with the right equipment and experienced guide it is extremely safe. in fact, it is one of the most popular Perito Moreno Glacier tours.

-Why is Perito Moreno Glacier special?
+Why is Perito Moreno Glacier Trekking special?

 You can go glacier trekking on many glaciers all over the world and throughout Patagonia.
 However, Perito Moreno is a special glacier for glacier trekking as it is one of the most famous glaciers in the world!